hk1997/jarvis/README.md

 python -m frontend.cli.cli_launcher
 ```

-On first run you will be asked for your OpenAI API key which will be saved to
+On first run you will be asked for your OpenAI API key.
+If you choose to run a
-`~/.jarvis_config.json`.
+locally hosted Hugging Face model, the CLI will also prompt for your Hugging
+Face API key.
+These keys are stored in `~/.jarvis_config.json`.